 Our main goal at Mount Pearl Dental is to get you out of pain.
 If you have a dental emergency like a lost a tooth, tooth ache, or lost filling, our dentists will see you promptly.
-In fact, we encourage you to walk-in so we can treat you even sooner.
+Same-day services get you out of pain quickly.

 In terms of dental emergencies, we've seen it all!
 Here are some common dental emergencies and how you can handle them.